Subjects

 Music

-Pupils are encouraged to develop:
+Children are supported to develop:

 Outdoor Education